poplatek/payment-methods-book/dankort/dankortmobil/README.md

 5. The payment terminal displays screens about the proceeding of the payment to keep the customer informed.
 6. The payment terminal displays a screen that prompts the user to continue the purchase via their mobile phone
 7. The mobile phone displays a screen containing the purchase price and a green button for accepting the purchase
-8. The customer accepts the payment via clicking the green button
+8. The customer accepts the payment via clicking the green button // is re-tapping the bluetooth device needed?
 9. All the three devices signal purchase success:
  - The bluetooth device beeps and turns its led/light green
  - The phone displays a purchase success screen